 Continuous positive airway pressure (CPAP) therapy is the mainstay of treatment for OSA.
-To note, however, lifestyle modifications like weight loss, along with usage of CPAP have a synergistic effect on lowering blood pressure, and is better than either intervention alone.
+To note, however, lifestyle modifications like weight loss, along with usage of CPAP have a synergistic effect on lowering blood pressure and are better than either intervention alone.

-An alternative to CPAP, are oral appliances, used in mild to moderate OSA, which are non-inferior to CPAP in the reduction of blood pressure and may even help with better compliance in patients.
+An alternative to CPAP is oral appliances, used in mild to moderate OSA, which are non-inferior to CPAP in the reduction of blood pressure and may even help with better compliance in patients.
 In patients refractory to the above treatment, few upper airway surgeries can be performed to help with symptoms and reduction in blood pressure, like uvulopalatopharyngoplasty (UPPP) in adults and tonsillectomy and adenoidectomy in children.
-Along with these, anti-hypertensive drugs also help, particularly the ones that modulate the renin-angiotensin system (ACE inhibitors, ARBs, aldosterone antagonists, and beta blockers are the best options).
+Along with these, anti-hypertensive drugs also help, particularly the ones that modulate the renin-angiotensin system (ACE inhibitors, ARBs, aldosterone antagonists, and beta-blockers are the best options).

 E. Drug-induced hypertension: In drug-induced hypertension, upon identification of the culprit drug, the management is to withhold it and look for improvement.

 F. Pregnancy: Hypertension in pregnancy comprises chronic hypertension, gestational hypertension, pre-eclampsia, and eclampsia.
 Chronic hypertension is when hypertension occurs before pregnancy or before 20 weeks of gestation, whereas the other three occur after 20 weeks.
 Pre-eclampsia is associated with proteinuria, and eclampsia is associated with seizures.